Happymic/EEERover2024/doc/README.md

 ## Implementation Hints
 The characteristics of lizards from the design brief are:
-- Name
+- Name (Ultrasonic signal)
-- Age (Infrared pulses)
+- Species (Infrared pulses, radio signal)
 - Magnetism

 ### Name

-The lizard's name is transmitted as characters encoded with ASCII, framed as UART and modulated with radio frequency.
+The lizard's name is transmitted as characters encoded with ASCII, framed as UART and modulated with ultrasonic signal.

 ![Name encoding](name-encoding.png)